binghe/Acrobat-Actions/pdf-plugin-tools/README.md

 - Acrobat® SDK 2021v3

-## Compatibility with LispWorks® SDKs
+## Compatibility with LispWorks® versions

 The following LispWorks® versions are confirmed working: (7.0 or later is recommended)